-Health and safety risk is potentially the most important risk facing a resource company.
-Apart from the inherent unacceptability of threats to life or health, safety incidents have the potential to seriously damage the Company's reputation and its ability to conduct its operations.
-The Company takes a zero-tolerance approach to any situation which may compromise the health or safety of staff, contractors or members of the community.
-This risk is addressed by comprehensive safety policies and training and a requirement that any safety incident or near-miss is reported to the Board.
+Health and safety risk potentially the most important risk facing a resource company.
+Apart from the inherent unacceptability of threats to life or health, safety incidents have the potential to seriously damage the Company's reputation and ability to conduct its operations.
+The Company takes a "zero tolerance" approach to any situation which might compromise the health or safety of staff, contractors or members of the community.
+This risk is addressed by comprehensive safety policies and training and a requirement that any safety incident or "near miss" is reported to the Board.

 Operations risk encompasses risks arising from day-to-day operations.
-Operations risk covers circumstances which may result in direct or indirect loss to the Company, including from inadequate or detrimental planning, processes, decision-making, exercise of judgment, personnel, systems or external events.
+Operational risk covers circumstances which may result in direct or indirect loss to the Company, including from inadequate or detrimental planning, processes, decision-making, exercise of judgment, personnel, systems or external events.
 The Managing Director has delegated responsibility from the Board to identify operations risks generally, to put in place systems to control and eliminate or minimise them and to monitor compliance with those systems, subject to accounting to the Board in real time regarding critical matters of this kind.
+The Company has clear accounting and internal control systems to manage risks to the accuracy of financial information and other financial risks.

-The Board has final responsibility for operations risk management.
-It discharges this function by receiving regular reports from the Managing Director on any significant item relevant to operations risk and the measures being taken to address it.
-The Board may give direction to the Managing Director on any matter affecting operations risk where it considers it appropriate.
+The Board has final responsibility for operational risk management.
+It discharges this function by receiving regular reports from the Managing Director on any significant item relevant to operational risk and the measures being taken to address it.
+The Board may give direction to the Managing Director on any matter affecting operational risk where it considers it appropriate.

-Compliance risk is the risk of failure to comply with any applicable legal requirement or industry standard, and the corresponding impact on the Company's business, reputation and financial position.
-The Company's risk-management strategy ensures compliance with all legislation affecting the Company's activities, in Australia and in the other countries where it operates.
+Compliance risk is the risk of failure to comply with any applicable legal requirement or industry standard, and the corresponding impact on the Company's business, reputation and financial condition.
+The Company's risk management strategy ensures compliance with all legislation affecting the Company's activities, in Australia and in the other countries where it operates.
 A key principle of the Company's compliance strategy is to foster an integrated approach where line managers are responsible and accountable for compliance, within their job descriptions and within overall guidance developed by the Managing Director.
 The Company's compliance strategy is kept current with advice from senior external professionals and the ongoing training of Senior Management involved in compliance.
 The Company has policies on responsible business practices and ethical behaviour, including conflict of interest and share trading policies, to ensure legal compliance and maintain confidence in its integrity.